64robots/webforms/docs/content/en/usage.md

 Route::webforms('webforms');
 ```

-This make possible that you can use your own middleware maybe for make the forms only available to a group of the users.
-You can choice the root prefix for this group of routes changing the value of the parameter.
+This make possible that you can use your own middleware in case you want to make the forms only available to a group of the users.
+You can choose the root prefix for this group of routes changing the value of the parameter.

 If you want routes to create Forms, FormSteps and Questions, add that under the appropriate middleware in your routes file: